 Breed mixes can at times be quite mysterious.
-The cross-breeding and dog designer concept is a fairly new, and this particular mix of Rat Terrier / Chihuahua has been around for a few decades.
-Not a whole lot is known about where the Rat Terrier Chi Chi mix originated from, but it is thought that they came from somewhere within in the United States sometime in the early 1990’s.
+The cross-breeding and dog designer concept is fairly new, and this particular mix of Rat Terrier / Chihuahua has been around for a few decades.
+Not a whole lot is known about where the Rat Terrier Chi Chi mix originated from, but it is thought that they came from somewhere within the United States sometime in the early 1990s.
 The US as we know it is currently in the grip of the doggie designer craze.
-In order for one to have a pretty good idea about the different Chihuahua Rat Terrier mix traits and personalities, we will need to closer analyze both of the breeds histories.
+In order for one to have a pretty good idea about the different Chihuahua Rat Terrier mix traits and personalities, we will need to closely analyze both of the breed’s histories.

 The Rat Terrier Breed

 The Rat Terrier breed of dog is known to be an affectionate, high-spirited breed.
 This particular dog type is a fearsome hunter who loves going after vermin, rodents, and anything small enough that it can chase down and kill.
 There is a historical Rat Terrier legend out there about a Rattie taking out more than 2,500 rats in one hour sometime in the 1900s.
 For any current Rat Terrier owner out there, this legend doesn’t sound too far fetched.
 Due to stories like these, it is absolutely safe to say that the little Rat Terriers are proficient at this particular art of the hunt.

 As the Rat Terrier name suggests, these particular dogs were bred for one purpose, to go after the rat populations.
 Generally speaking, a dog that only has one purpose is typically not something that a farmer would be too happy to get, so the Rat Terrier breed was also re-purposed as hunting companions and guard dogs (well, more on the watchful side).
 The Rat Terrier was also at times used to chase away larger predators and to protect the farmstead from foxes and raccoons.